OSGeo/gdal/doc/source/drivers/vector/netcdf.rst

       :default: Nc

       netCDF format.
-NC is the classic netCDF format (compatible of netCDF v3.X and 4.X libraries).
+NC is the classic netCDF format (compatible with netCDF v3.X and 4.X libraries).
 NC2 is the extension of NC for files larger than 4 GB.
 NC4 is the netCDF v4 format, using a HDF5 container, offering new capabilities (new types, concept of groups, etc...) only available in netCDF v4 library.
 NC4C